Where to drink by the water

 Known for: Beach views & Sunday sessions

-It needs no introduction, Battlesticks is one of Newcastle's most iconic waterfront venues, known for their extensive cocktails menu!
+It needs no introduction, Scratchleys & Battlesticks are some of Newcastle's most iconic waterfront venues, known for their extensive cocktails menu!
 Do you need another reason to visit?

 Known for: Cocktails